Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-Note that we do not require any further condition on the function $\Theta$, in particular we do not insist on the `classical master equation' $\{\Theta, \Theta \} = 0$.
+Taking our cue from Roytenberg \cite{Roytenberg:2002}, we propose the following (preliminary) definition. \begin{definition} A \emph{symplectic nearly Lie 2-algebroid} consist of the following data: \begin{enumerate} \item A degree $2$ graded superbundle $(F_{2},~ \rmh)$; \item A nondegenerate Poisson bracket $\{ -,-\}$ of weight ${-}2$; \item An odd function $\Theta \in \A^{3}(F_{2})$. \end{enumerate} \end{definition} Note that we do \emph{not} require any further condition on the function $\Theta$, in particular, we do not insist that the classical master equation holds, i.e., in general $\{\Theta, \Theta \} \neq 0$.
 This means that the Hamiltonian vector field